 Rendever is an incredible technology brought to seniors to experience memories and new adventures through virtual reality.
 If you have multiple pairs of glasses, the group can share a fun experience.
 If not, it is just as fun watching the person enjoy their VR experience while they wait!

-Our premium programming package opens the door to an endless supply of entertainment in the form of live stream, games, videos, print outs, and more.
+Our activity programming opens the door to an endless supply of entertainment in the form of guided programs, games, videos, print outs, and more.

 This package requires less time planning and gives communities more time to enjoy and connect.
 All participants will find something they love from the library of topics which include art, fitness, animals and, and much more.
 Plan several small groups a day each in a different format and topic.